VivekBhat/oo/README.md

 2) Request a checked out book.
 The confirmation message will be shown as "Mail sent" but a mail will not be received.

-3) Now if the user or the admin returns the book and its status becomes available.
+3) Now if the user or the admin returns the book and its status becomes available, the user will receive a mail via mandrill.

+**(B) Library member can add a suggestion:**

 Subsquent Steps/ Bugs: